apache/storm/docs/Metrics.md

     "sojourn_time_ms": 2.440771591407277,
     "capacity": 1024,
     "population": 19
+    "tuple_population": 200
 }
 ```

-NOTE that in the `__receive` and `__transfer` queues a single entry may hold 1 or more tuples in it.
-For the `__sendqueue` metrics each slot holds a single tuple.
-The batching is an optimization that has been in storm since the beginning, so be careful with how you interpret the metrics.
-In older versions of storm all of the metrics represent slots in the queue, and not tuples That has been updated so please be careful when trying to compare metrics between different versions of storm.
+In storm we sometimes batch multiple tuples into a single entry in the disruptor queue.
+This batching is an optimization that has been in storm in some form since the beginning, but the metrics did not always reflect this so be careful with how you interpret the metrics and pay attention to which metrics are for tuples and which metrics are for entries in the disruptor queue.
+The `__receive` and `__transfer` queues can have batching but the `__sendqueue` should not.

-`arrival_rate_secs` is an estimation of the number of tuple that are inserted into the queue in one second, although it is actually the dequeue rate.
+`arrival_rate_secs` is an estimation of the number of tuples that are inserted into the queue in one second, although it is actually the dequeue rate.
-The `sojourn_time_ms` is calculated from the arrival rate and is an estimate of how many milliseconds each entry sits in the queue before it is processed.
+The `sojourn_time_ms` is calculated from the arrival rate and is an estimate of how many milliseconds each tuple sits in the queue before it is processed.
+Prior to STORM-2621 (v1.1.1, v1.2.0, and v2.0.0) these were the rate of entries, not of tuples.

-A disruptor queue has a set number of slots.
+A disruptor queue has a set maximum number of entries.
 If the regular queue fills up an overflow queue takes over.
 The number of tuple batches stored in this overflow section are represented by the `overflow` metric.
 Storm also does some micro batching of tuples for performance/efficiency reasons so you may see the overflow with a very small number in it even if the queue is not full.

 `read_pos` and `write_pos` are internal disruptor accounting numbers.
-You can think of them almost as the total number of tuple batches written (`write_pos`) or read (`read_pos`) since the queue was created.
+You can think of them almost as the total number of entries written (`write_pos`) or read (`read_pos`) since the queue was created.
 They allow for integer overflow so if you use them please take that into account.

-`capacity` is the total number of slots in the queue. `population` is the number of slots taken in the queue.
+`capacity` is the maximum number of entries in the disruptor queue. `population` is the number of entries currently filled in the queue.

+`tuple_population` is the number of tuples currently in the queue as opposed to the number of entries.
+This was added at the same time as STORM-2621 (v1.1.1, v1.2.0, and v2.0.0)

 #### System Bolt (Worker) Metrics